-- (1) Atmosphere-supplying respirators: May be self-contained in which a cylinder of air or oxygen or an oxygen generating chemical provides the necessary oxygen for breathing, or a hose-type respirator in which the air is supplied from an external source. - (2) Air-purifying respirators: Contain chemical cartridges and/or filters to remove the contaminant prior to breathing. - (3) Positive Pressure demand respirators (Positive pressure respirators): Types of respirators which constantly and automatically maintain a positive pressure in the mask by the introduction of air when a spring-loaded valve senses that the positive pressure has been lowered because of inhalation or the leakage of air from the mask.
+- (1) Atmosphere-supplying respirator[s: May be self-contained in which a cylinder of air or oxygen or an oxygen generating chemical provides the necessary oxygen for breathing, or a hose-type respirator in which the air is supplied from an external source.] is a respirator that supplies the respirator user with air from a source independent of the ambient atmosphere, and includes supplied-air respirators (SARs) and self-contained breathing apparatus (SCBA) units. - (2) Air-purifying respirator[s: Contain chemical cartridges and/or filters to remove the contaminant prior to breathing.] is a respirator with an air-purifying filter, cartridge, or canister that removes specific air contaminants by passing ambient air through the air-purifying element. - (3) Positive Pressure demand respirator[s (Positive pressure respirators): Types of respirators which constantly and automatically maintain a positive pressure in the mask by the introduction of air when a spring-loaded valve senses that the positive pressure has been lowered because of inhalation or the leakage of air from the mask.] is a respirator in which the pressure inside the respiratory inlet covering exceeds the ambient air pressure outside the respirator. - (4) Pressure demand respirator is a positive pressure atmosphere-supplying respirator that admits air to the facepiece when the positive pressure is reduced inside the facepiece by inhalation.